 A new law suspends aid eligibility for students convicted under federal or state law of sale or possession of drugs.
 If you have been convicted of drug possession, you will be ineligible for one year from the date of a first conviction, two years after a second conviction and indefinitely after a third conviction.
 If you have been convicted for selling drugs, you will be ineligible for two years from the date of a first conviction and indefinitely after the second conviction.
 If you lose eligibility, you can regain eligibility early by successfully completing an acceptable drug rehabilitation program.

-There is always a question whether a student is an independent or dependent student.
+There is always a question of whether a student is an independent or dependent student.
 Please check out the dependency requirements.